River Cottage Festivals

 Wander around the beautiful garden, full of herbs, flowers and seasonal veg.

 Peer through the large glass windows at the chefs hard at work, many of whom are here under the River Cottage apprenticeship scheme.

 Children can enjoy a range of fun activities at the Fairs and Festivals, many are free but be prepared to pay for some things.

 This weekend there’s entertainment from the Swamp Circus, a mime artist, circus skills classes and Rainbow Gecko and his giant bubbles (we loved him).

 Kids can try pottery on wheels, play art junk modelling, felt making, monster modelling, play time in the sandpits, a mud kitchen, a dress up area and lots more.

 For really little ones look out for blissed out babies – baby yoga, baby massage and sensory bliss.

-Most Festivals are all about the music – so if it’s your thing you can enjoy acts throughout the day or just buy a ticket for the Saturday or Sunday evening events with great bands and partying along to the headliners.
+Most Festivals are all about the music – so if it’s your thing get your tickets for the August Bank Holiday festival.
+You can enjoy acts throughout the day or just buy a ticket for the Saturday or Sunday evening events with great bands and partying along to the headliners.